open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 });
 ```

-wow, that was a little tougher than expected but we did it :muscle:
+wow, that was a little tougher than expected but we did it 💪

 ```
 SUMMARY: